bakame-php/uri-parser-benchmarks/README.md

 Motivation
 -------

-While developing [League URI](https://github.com/thephpleague/uri/) version 4, I needed to replace PHP `parse_url` function with a userland version which is more RFC3986 compliant.
+While developing [League URI](https://github.com/thephpleague/uri/) version 4, the need for replacing PHP `parse_url` function with a userland version which is more RFC3986 compliant was obvious.

+This package sole purpose is to:

+- compare different PHP userland parser against any submitted URI.
-This benchmark is only there to test the resulting code overhead (speed + memory usage).
+- test the resulting code overhead (speed + memory usage) vs PHP's `parse_url` function.

 This is a work in progress.
-Feel free to update and improve the tests.
-It will help everyone get a real interoperable `UriInterface`.
+Feel free to update or improve the tests.
+It will help everyone get better compliant RFC3986 URI parser.

+**Of note: we are only testing URI parser NOT URI validation which is a different topic**.

 Tested implementations
 -------